Craig831/adventofcode/README.md

     1. Part 1: What is the product of depth and position?
     2. Part 2: What is the product of depth and position while using aim?
 3. Day 3 -
+    1. Part 1: What is the power consumption of the submarine?
+    2. Part 2: What is the life support rating of the submarine?
 4. Day 4 -
 5. Day 5 -
 6. Day 6 -